ishankhurana27/LLM-Response-Evaluator/README.md

 The system evaluates whether the LLM followed the context, avoided hallucinations, and responded fully and accurately.

-📦 KEY FEATURES
+# 📦 KEY FEATURES

 ✅ Context-aware relevance scoring

-Uses dense embeddings to check how well the LLM response matches the user query + provided context.
+* Uses dense embeddings to check how well the LLM response matches the user query + provided context.

 ✅ Completeness measurement

-Checks how many context chunks the LLM actually used.
+* Checks how many context chunks the LLM actually used.

 ✅ Advanced hallucination detection

--Combines:
+- Combines:
  - Sentence embeddings
  - spaCy concept extraction
  - Concept-overlap analysis